leafo/moonscript/docs/reference.md

 # The Language

+## Whitespace

+MoonScript is a whitespace sensitive language.
+This means that instead of using `do` and `end` (or `{` and `}`) to delimit sections of code we use line-breaks and indentation.

+This means that how you indent you code is important.
+Luckily MoonScript doesn't care how you do it but it's important to be consistent.

+An indent must be at least 1 space or 1 tab, but you can use as many as you like.
+All the code snippets on this page will use two spaces.

+> Should you happen to mix tabs and spaces, a tab is equivalent to 4 spaces.
+I
+> shouldn't be telling you this though because you should never do it.

 ## Assignment

 Assigning to an undeclared name will cause it to be declared as a new local